julai215/itf_manual_testing_final_project_example_and_portofolio/Files/Final Project/README.md

 #### 1.1.5 Risks detected

-Project risks: lack of experience of the QA team Product risks: N/A
+Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial Product risks: N/A

 ## 1.2 Test Monitoring and Control